 Pinch hitting for Davey Lopes in the Los Angeles 10-1 rout of the Pirates, Lee Lacy goes deep in the bottom of the eighth inning off Will McEnaney at Dodger Stadium.
 The utility player becomes the first player in major league history to homer in three consecutive at bats as a pinch hitter.

-The Phillies beat the Cubs in a fifty-hit slugfest in the Wind City, 23-22.
+The Phillies beat the Cubs in a fifty-hit slugfest in the Windy City, 23-22.
 The 11 home runs hit in the game tie a major league mark, established by Chicago and their opponents playing in the friendly confines of Wrigley Field in both 1967 (Reds) and 1977 (Mets).